FarmData2/FD2-SampleDBs/README.md

 ## Building the Databases

-The following scripts contained in the `bin` directory are used to build the sample databases:
+The following scripts contained in the `src` directory are used to build the sample databases:

-- `buildBaseDB.bash`: Builds an empty farmOS database.
+- `baseDB/buildBaseDB.bash`: Builds an empty farmOS database.
 This is used as a base for building other sample databases.
+- `sampleDB/buildSampleDB.bash`: Builds a sample farmOS database populated with approximately 18 months of anonymized data from 2019-2020 at the Dickinson College farm.

 ## Installing a Database